dav-par/eng114_DevOps/Documentation/docs/aws.md

 ## amazon machine images AMIs
 - these are images of a machine in a certain state
-- you can save your machine, teminate it and bring it back from an image
+- you can save your machine, terminate it and bring it back from an image
 - you may need to start some services up depending on how the image was saved

 ## Security groups
 - these are saved firewall states you can apply to an AWS instance
 - they control what ports can access what on the machine

-## eding permisons
+## editing permissions
-- can be on control pannel
+- can be on the control panel
-- can be on aws cli
+- can be on awscli
 - can be in python

 ## monitoring